Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

-Recall that a connected semisimple group $\mathbf{G}$ over a local field $F$ is \emph{unramified} if $\mathbf{G}$ has an $F$-rational Borel subgroup and $\mathbf{G}$ splits over an unramified extension of $F$.
-The group $\bG$ is unramified if and only if $\mathscr{B}(\mathbf{G},F)$ has a hyperspecial vertex.
+A semisimple group $\bG$ over a local field $F$ is \emph{unramified} if $\bG$ has a Borel subgroup over $F$ and $\bG$ splits over an unramified extension of $F$.
+The group $\bG$ is unramified if and only if $\mathscr{B}(\bG,F)$ has a hyperspecial point (see \cite[$\mathsection1.10.2$]{Ti79} for the ``only if" part and \cite[Corollary 5.2.14]{Co14} for the ``if" part).
+And the latter one is equivalent to the local Dynkin diagram $\Delta_F$ has a hyperspecial vertex \cite[1.9,1.10]{Ti79}.